zixuan75/new-react-progress-bar/README.md

 To run it, you can go to [this link](https://32mbp.csb.app/).
 Or, you can do it (Linux only) by installing NodeJS (>= 6.0.0) and NPM (>= 5.2.0).

-Then run: `npx create-react-app my-app' (not`npm`).
-Delete all the my-app directories and replace them with these directories.
+Then run: `npx create-react-app my-app` (not `npm`).
+Delete all the my-app files and replace them with these files.
 Remove the ones that don't contain JS, CSS or HTML.
-Then start npm by running`npm start`.
+Then start npm by running `npm start`.
 Go to localhost:8000 and you're done!

 You can also go to [the wiki](https://github.com/zixuan75/react-project/wiki).